znac049/XEKeyboard/README.md

-# Connecting a PS2 keyboard to an Atari 65XE/130XE
+# Connecting a USB keyboard to an Atari 65XE/130XE

 ## Introduction
 While we all love the old Atari 8-bit computers, you won't often hear anyone